 Understanding the occasionally confusing terminology of your contract is essential, whether you’re negotiating the terms of your Commercial leasing process or trying to get a better idea of the total costs you’re about to assume.

-Despite the fact that it’s always best to have your lawyer review your contract, preferably one with experience in commercial real estate, the following are some of the more comn clauses you should be aware of before you sign.
+Although it’s always best to have your lawyer review your contract, preferably one with experience in commercial real estate, the following are some of the more common clauses you should be aware of before you sign.

 1. Accidental costs